mui/material-ui/docs/src/pages/guides/server-rendering.md

 ### The Client Side

 The client side is straightforward.
-All we need to do is removing the server-side generated CSS.
+All we need to do is remove the server-side generated CSS.
 Let's take a look at our client file:

 `client.js`